dartmouth-cs98/dartmouth-cs98.github.io/slides/20_welcome/index_slides.md

 ???
 * the idea here is to gather all your thoughts from demos and feedback and figure out where you collectively want to go to next
 *  updating designs so you know what you're buidling is helpful.  also there are design starter packs for figma that might help with look and feel if you want - i can share one
+* also figure out how you're going to optimize working remote - i'll send out some tips on that